luxonis/depthai-hardware/docs/source/pages/guides/powering_poe_devices.rst

 - US-24-250W (`here <https://store.ui.com/collections/unifi-network-switching/products/unifiswitch-24-250w>`__).
 24 802.3at ports; 24 OAK PoE devices.
 - US-48-500W (`here <https://store.ui.com/collections/unifi-network-switching/products/unifiswitch-48-500w?gclid=Cj0KCQjw8vqGBhC_ARIsADMSd1DQbB_-SavDwFeTIwSPKAT5PlYriHSGuRoP-jYay-zGfwhE7IPVoq4aAicjEALw_wcB>`__).
 48 802.3at ports, 48 OAK PoE devices.

 The nice thing about using PoE switches, is then one has a clean, plug-and-play solution.

 If you would like to use your existing non-PoE switch, it is possible to do so using what's called a PoE Injector.

-PoE injector injects power to the ethernet cable, so it can power various PoE devices (eg. our DepthAIs).
+PoE injector injects power to the ethernet cable, so it can power various PoE devices (eg. our OAKs).
 So if you'd prefer to use an existing non-PoE switch (e.g. one included in an ISP router/modem/switch combo) you can do so with a PoE injector like this `TP-Link <https://www.amazon.com/gp/product/B07JCB5XWF/>`__ injector, which would be used per OAK PoE device.

+If an outdoor rated PoE switch is needed, one option is the `EP-S16 <https://store.ui.com/collections/operator-edgemax-control-points/products/edgepoint-s16>`__.

 Powering from a battery
 ***********************